How to build WordPress on AWS

 # tar -zxvf latest-ja.tar.gz

-A new directory called wordpress has been created.
+A new directory called wordpress has been created

 # ls latest-ja.tar.gz wordpress

-Move all directories and files under the wordpress directory to the document root.
+Move all directories and files under the wordpress directory to the document root

 # mv ./wordpress/* /var/www/html/wp-test/

-Edit wp-config-sample.php as below
+Edit wp-config-sample.php as follows:

-# vi wp-config-sample.php /** Database name for WordPress */ define( 'DB_NAME', 'wp_test_db' ); /** User name for MySQL database */ define( 'DB_USER', 'wp_user' ); /** MySQL database password */ define( 'DB_PASSWORD', '-GrrLr5A7ymN' );
+# vi wp-config-sample.php /** Database name for WordPress */ define( 'DB_NAME', 'wp_test_db' ); /** MySQL database username */ define( 'DB_USER', 'wp_user' ); /** MySQL database password */ define( 'DB_PASSWORD', '-GrrLr5A7ymN' );

-Click "Let's get started!" and enter the contents entered in wp-config-sample.php (it is okay to leave the table prefix as is).
+Click "Let's get started!" and enter the information you entered in wp-config-sample.php (you can leave the table prefix as is).You

-# vi /var/www/html/wp-test/wp-config.php {Please paste what you copied}
+# vi /var/www/html/wp-test/wp-config.php {Paste what you copied}

-Go back to your browser and proceed.
+Return to your browser and proceed.

-If you found this article helpful , please give it a like!
+If you found this article useful, please click [Like]!

 3